Article by Dennis Moore

 These are challenging times for our country, particularly as it regards an upcoming issue regarding our federal government; Sequestration.
 You can bet that the Coalition of Change, C4C, will be in the forefront of this issue, fighting for federal employees.

-Dennis Moore is a writer and book reviewer with the East County Magazine in San Diego and the book review editor for SDWriteway, an online newsletter for writers in San Diego that has partnered with the East County Magazine.
+Dennis Moore is a writer and book reviewer with the East County Magazine in San Diego and the book review editor for SDWriteway, an online newsletter for writers in San Diego that has partnered with the East County Magazine, as well as a freelance contributor to EURweb based out of Los Angeles.
 He is also the author of a book about Chicago politics: “The City That Works: Power, Politics and Corruption in Chicago.”
-Mr. Moore can be contacted at email@example.com or you can follow him on Twitter at: @DennisMoore8.
+Mr. Moore can be contacted at firstname.lastname@example.org or you can follow him on Twitter at: @DennisMoore8.